 (Adds details on the quarter)

-Excluding items, it earned $1.61 per share, beating the average analyst estimate of $1.19, according to Thomson Reuters I/B/E/S.
+On an adjusted basis, the company earned $1.41 per share, beating the average analyst estimate of $1.34 per share, according to IBES data from Refinitiv.